This Time, the Fed Can’t Avoid Inflation, Says Expert

 In April, Switzerland exported 111.7 tons of gold to the U.S., the highest monthly figure in the country’s history.
 And while we have yet to see the full figures for American imports of gold in April, the Census Bureau revealed that March’s figures exceeded over $3 billion, the highest amount of imported gold in more than a decade.

-Although the massive rush to stockpile gold has normalized the price of June contracts, later dated ones still hold a sizeable spread, and CME Group recently revealed that it is looking into several measures to meet the rise in gold demand.2020, federal reserve, gold, gold as investment, inflation, the fed
+Although the massive rush to stockpile gold has normalized the price of June contracts, later dated ones still hold a sizeable spread, and CME Group recently revealed that it is looking into several measures to meet the rise in gold demand.2020, Featured, federal reserve, gold, gold as investment, inflation, the fed